pashashocky/obsidian-note-gallery/README.md

 # Functionality
 ## Current
-- Currently works a note or image gallery and let's you create a masonry gallery inside a note through a use of a code block.
-- Has options for sorting, # of results and recursively scanning folders.

-## WIP
-- Rendering markdown notes as a masonry gallery, similar to "Safari overview mode" or "Craft-like folder view".
+- Displays notes or images using a masonry gallery by defining a code block in your note.
+Similar to "Safari overview mode" or "Craft-like folder view".
-  - [ ] Opimizing the loading of markdown cards in various situations in the vault.
+  - [x] Opimized the loading of markdown cards through caching.
+  - [x] CRUD operations update the gallery.
+- Has options for sorting, limiting # of results and recursively scanning folders.

+## Work in Progress
+- Actively working through issues.
+- Interactive view when clicking on folders in the file switcher.
 - Showing currently open tabs as a Masonry gallery.

-# Alpha Installation
+# Installation Instructions
+## BRAT
 1. Install BRAT from the Community Plugins in Obsidian 1.1 Enable the BRAT plugin in the settings
 2. Open the command palette (CMD/CTRL + P) and run the command BRAT: `Add a beta plugin for testing`